 Monitoring Question Indicator Measure What Does the Measure Evaluate?
 Potential Standards Potential Management Strategies What are the trends in cultural resources inside wilderness?
-Deterioration or loss of cultural resources integral to wilderness character Change in disturbance level to cultural sites Measurable change from baselinedisturbance level to cultural sites Disturbance levels defined by the Southern Nevada Agency Partnership Cultural Site Stewardship Program or other datasets No negative change in disturbance level of any given cultural site, compared to the previously monitored baseline, and not cultural sites above a minor disturbance level (impact level 1) Take appropriate site stewardship action based on level of impact under the guidance of the park cultural resource specialists Education Restrictions on camping and fire Restrictions on route use Increased Enforcement Removal of litter and other debris Revegetation on rock art, other Measurable change from baselinedisturbance level to rock art, other archeological sites, rocks, and government property No new evidence of graffiti or other vandalism to rock art, other archeological sites, rocks, and government property Education (appropriate behaviors; regulations; process of reporting graffiti or other vandalism to staff) Remove routes/parking near areas Temporarily or permanently close areas Discourage the site being advertised/promoted Increase area surveillance Impose fines/post warning signs Regulate public use (e.g., institute a permit system)
+Deterioration or loss of cultural resources integral to wilderness character disturbance level to cultural sites baselinedisturbance level to cultural sites Disturbance levels defined by No negative change in disturbance level of any given cultural site, compared to the previously monitored baseline, and not cultural sites above a minor disturbance level (impact level 1) Take appropriate site stewardship action based on level of impact under the guidance of the park cultural resource specialists Education Restrictions on camping and fire Restrictions on route use Increased Enforcement Removal of litter and other debris

+• Revegetation or other vandalism on rock art, other Measurable change from baselinedisturbance level to rock art, other archeological sites, rocks, and government property No new evidence of graffiti or other vandalism to rock art, other archeological sites, rocks, and government property • Education (appropriate behaviors; regulations; process of reporting graffiti or other vandalism to staff) Remove routes/parking near areas Temporarily or permanently close areas Discourage the site being advertised/promoted Increase area surveillance Impose fines/post warning signs Regulate public use (e.g., institute a permit system) What are the real / perceived impacts on ethnographic resources resulting from visitation? tribes to conduct Reduction in opportunities for tribes to participate in traditional beliefs and practices Impacts on tribal members participating in traditional beliefs and practices will be minimized.
+Therefore, no more than one occurrence will interrupt these practices per year. • Education Remove routes/parking near areas Temporarily or permanently close areas Discourage the site being advertised/promoted Increase area surveillance Impose fines/post warning signs Regulate public use (e.g., institute a permit system)